neighthan/tfd/README.md

 # Temporal Fast Downward

-This is slightly modified version of TFD v0.4 (from IPC 2014).
+This is a slightly modified version of TFD v0.4 (from IPC 2014).

 > What is TFD?